anuthedeveloper/booklibrary/README.md

     -   Implement search functionality for books and authors.
     -   Add unit and integration tests for API endpoints.
     -   Deploy API on AWS or Azure or any other cloud provider.

-    #### Submission Timeline

-    -   Duration: 2 weeks from assignment date
-    -   Submission Deadline: July 15th, 2024

-    #### Submission Guidelines

-    -   Code Repository: Use Git and host on GitHub or GitLab
-    -   README: Include setup instructions, project description, and any relevant information
-    -   Documentation: Ensure code is well-documented with comments where necessary
-        Demo: Provide live demo link if application is deployed
-    -   Email: Send the demo link, GitHub repository URL, and any other necessary links to jointheteam@remoting.work.